bkuhlmann/pragmater/README.md

     --enable=frozen-string-literal

-It is important to note that once enabled, it freezes strings program-wide -- It's an all or nothing option.
+It is important to note that, once enabled, it freezes strings program-wide -- It's an all or nothing option.

 Regardless of whether you leverage the capabilities of this gem or the Ruby command line option mentioned above, the following Ruby command line option is available to aid debugging and tracking down frozen string literal issues: